Table of Contents

 The place for Open Source Software (OSS) in this Information Technology Renaissance we are witnessing

-Right from the start of the internet era OSS tools and softwares predominantly played a key role in all aspects of the tech landscape.
+Right from the start of the internet era OSS tools and softwares predominantly played a key role in all aspects of the tech evolutions.
 Operating systems, tools, and packages such as - linux, web app servers, http servers, databases, application middle layer ORM frameworks, and other software infrastructure pretty much powdered the majority of the internet workloads.
 FSF, GNU Linux, Apache, Maven, MIT, Java, PHP, Python are some of the leading orgs and communities behind open source.
 About 75% of the internet work loads run on Open Source infrastructure.

 The Ethos - What is great about Open Source Software